soumendrak/website-v2/content/series/practical-observability-with-python/structured-logging/index.md

 +++
-title = "Structured Logging in Python using Loguru" description = "Why standard text logging is failing you in production, and how switching to structured logging with Loguru is the first step towards true observability." date = "2026-01-21"
+title = "1: Structured Logging in Python using Loguru" description = "Why standard text logging is failing you in production, and how switching to structured logging with Loguru is the first step towards true observability." date = "2026-01-21"